salewski/aws-as/README.md

 # aws-as

+The `aws-as` project provides a collection of tools for switching between cached sets of AWS IAM User and/or Role credentials when working at the command line.

 Think "venv for AWS IAM identities", and you're on the right track.

 Allows you to express within a given shell, "I now want to interact with AWS